Durianella

-Durianella is a fungal genus in the suborder Boletineae, family Boletaceae of the order Boletales.
-It contains the single species Durianella echinulata, described in 2008 and found in Peninsular Malaysia and Borneo.
+Durianella is a genus of atypical, superficially puffball-like bolete.
+It contains the single species Durianella echinulata, found in Peninsular Malaysia and Borneo.

 Taxonomy

 The fungus was originally collected in a jungle in Kemaman, Trengganu (Malaysia), on 24 June 1932, where it was found growing on soil buried in leaves at a river's edge.
 It was described as Hydnangium echinulatum by E.J.H.
 Corner and Lilian Hawker in 1953, although they noted that no other known species of Hydnangium had a spiny peridium.
 The species was known only from a single specimen until recollected in 2005 and 2006.
 Genetic analysis suggested it was a member of the Boletales suborder Boletineae, and not related to the genus Hydnangium of the Agaricales.
 The blue-staining suggested a relationship with Gyroporus, while the structure of the fruit bodies suggested an affinity with Pisolithus.

 The genus name Durianella refers to the fruit bodies' resemblance to a small durian.